mpgray/shmoozed/FrontEnd/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+### Run Locally Launching Chrome

+The end-to-end tests are configured to run Headless (No GUI) on Chrome.
+It may be necessary while running them locally to have the browser window actually display while the tests are running.
+To do that, comment out (`//`) the following line in both `FrontEnd/conf.js` and `FrontEnd/e2e/protractor.conf.js`:
+`args: ["--headless", "--disable-gpu", "--window-size=800,600"]`

+Do _not_ check the commented out lines into the repository though.
+Leaving those lines commented out will make the build fail as Travis CI is a headless server (has No GUI available to it).

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).